Associate Degree Nursing - LPN to ADN Track

 The LPN to Associate Degree Nursing Track curriculum is designed for students that have already met the requirements to be a Licensed Practical Nurse and wish to further their education to include an Associate Degree.
 Effective Summer 2020, this will be a day program.

-Approved by the North Carolina Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN), the five-semester Associate Degree Nursing program provides the knowledge and skills needed to function effectively in all areas of the profession.
+Approved by the North Carolina Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN), the three-semester Associate Degree Nursing program provides the knowledge and skills needed to function effectively in all areas of the profession.

 Accreditation Commission for Education in Nursing (ACEN)